tiagodeluna/study-notes/Git/git-commands/README.md

 | git tag `tagname` | Create a simple *tag* |
 | git tag -a `tagname` -m `message` | Create an annotated, complete *tag* |

-## Integrating branches
+## Integrating branches/commits

+### Merging branches

 1. git checkout `target branch`
 2. git merge `source branch`
-   1. git diff `filename` //Just in case of conflicts occurring, to check it
+   1. git diff `filename` *//Just in case of conflicts occurring, to check it*
-   2. git mergetool //Just in case of conflicts occurring, to solve them
+   2. git mergetool *//Just in case of conflicts occurring, to resolve them*
-   3. git commit //idem
+   3. git commit *//idem*
+3. git push

+### Cherry picking commits

+1. git checkout `target branch`
+2. git cherry-pick `one or more commit hashes` *//This will copy the commits of another branch and add them as new commits on the target branch*
+   + *If the cherry picking gets halted because of conflicts, resolve them (see step 2 on Merging Branches above) and...*
+      - git cherry-pick --continue *//if you want to finish the process, OR*
+      - git cherry-pick --abort *//if you want to abort the process*
 3. git push

 ## Working with submodules